noofny/pet-rego-challenge/README.md

 ### Decisions & Challenges

 - I chose to use a containerized ELK stack (ElasticSearch, Lucene, Kibana) for the data persistence layer.
-Possibly a contentious decision, I chose this as a learning excersie and to provide some fun with data visualizations which are available "out of the box" with Kibana.
+Possibly a contentious decision, I chose this as a learning exercise and to provide some fun with data visualizations which are available "out of the box" with Kibana.
 - DotNetCore - purely as a learning exercise.
+- Mocking IElasticClient in my repositories proved to be quite difficult, due to combination of using async methods coupled with limitations (or lack of docs/examples) around async handling within the mocking framework I used (Moq).
+In order not to have this slow the project I flagged as a todo and have moved on.

 ### Architecture